 But if you know exactly what you need to rent a car, you’ll feel more confident when you head to the rental desk and pick up your keys.
-Here, we answer the question: “What all do I need to rent a car?”
+Let’s explore the different car rental requirements you’ll encounter each time you make a booking.

-First and foremost, when you rent a car in the United States, you will need to present an updated state-issued driver’s license.
+First and foremost, when you rent a car in the United States, you’ll need to present a valid state-issued driver’s license.
 No expired licenses will work here.
 If you’re traveling abroad, your U.S. driver’s license will likely pass, but you should check with the rental company beforehand.
 You may also need your passport or even an international driver’s license in some countries.

 If you have a secondary driver on your contract (be careful about the extra fees on this one!), they will also need to provide their driver’s license.